CloudWanderer-io/CloudWanderer/doc_source/what_is_cloudwanderer.rst

 What is CloudWanderer
 =======================

-CloudWanderer is a Python based tool which allows you to discover AWS resources and store them for later retrieval.
+CloudWanderer is a Python based tool built on top of AWS's `Boto3 SDK <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_ which allows you to discover AWS resources and store them for later retrieval.

 Use Cases